 University Scholarships of \$8,000 per year (\$5,000 for non-residence hall students) are available for high school seniors with a KWU Composite (high school GPA multiplied by the ACT score) of 45.
 Transfer students qualify with a transfer GPA of 2.25 on 24 or more transferring graded credit hours.
 The scholarship is renewable for continuing students with cumulative KWU resident GPA of 2.50 on 24 or more KWU resident earned credit hours.
-Continuing students can earn an upgrade to this scholarship with a cumulative KWU resident GPA of 2.25 on 24 or more KWU resident earned credit hours.
+Continuing students can earn an upgrade to this scholarship with a cumulative KWU resident GPA of 2.25 on 24 or more KWU resident GPA of 2.25 on 24 or more KWU resident earned credit hours.
+Students can earn an upgrade to this scholarship with a cumulative KWU resident GPA of 2.25 on 24 or more KWU resident earned credit hours.
 Students meeting requirements receive automatic award; no application is required.